Application information and admission requirements

 OHSU's AADSAS application deadline and last preferred DAT score date.

 Begin applying for financial aid.
 Priority financial aid deadline is March 1.

 * Dates may vary due to rolling admissions cycle

 Health Requirements: All admitted students must meet OHSU's health and immunization requirements prior to matriculation.
 OHSU follows the guidelines for required immunizations issued by the Centers for Disease Control (CDC) and by the State of Oregon.
-Matriculating students will be asked to provide JBT Health & Wellness Center, OHSU's student health center, with proof of immunizations before Orientation.
+Matriculating students will be asked to provide the Student Health & Wellness Center with proof of immunizations before Orientation.
 Students who are not in compliance 30 days after matriculation will have their registration privileges cancelled and be removed from school.
 Students must remain in compliance for the duration of their enrollment at OHSU.
-For more specific immunization information and other health requirements please visit the JBT Health & Wellness Center online or call 503-494-8665.
+For more specific immunization information and other health requirements please visit the Student Health & Wellness Center online or call 503-494-8665.

 Drug Screening: Beginning in 2008, all newly admitted students must successfully complete a drug screening within 14 days from the date of matriculation.
 This requirement is one way OHSU demonstrates its commitment to maintaining a safe and healthy environment for employees, students, patients and visitors.
 Positive test results may immediately disqualify an admitted student from enrollment.
 The admitted student has the right to inspect and challenge the results of the inquiry.